-Tuesday 8/18 - Assign Seats.
-Classroom Etiquette ACTIVITY: Scavenger Hunt Begin Lab Skills Activity Homework: Read class policies and procedures on weebly, Complete Student Computer Usage sheet, and Honesty and IntegritySheet and Safety Contract.
-Have parent sign.
-Turn in by Friday.
+Wednesday 8/17 Assign Seats.
+Classroom Etiquette Video: Examples of Bad Lab Safety ACTIVITY: Scavenger Hunt Homework: Print class policies and procedures from weebly and read.
+Complete Science Student Information Sheet, sign and have parent sign.
+Put your name on your printed policies and procedures sheet and turn both in tomorrow.
 You will need a brown grocery bag for your weekend assignment.
 Remind Parent/Guardian NOW, (Don't wait until Sunday Night).

 a.
 Why is the study of chemistry so vast? b.
 What are the five traditional areas of study in chemistry? c.
 What are the central themes in chemistry? d.
 What are the three general reasons to study chemistry? e.
 What are some outcomes of modern research in chemistry?

 Review: "Cover It" activity.
 Review Lab Skills Activity.
 Class Discussion - The Scientific Method Activity - Scientific Method Practice 1 Homework: Read Section 1.3; finish Scientific Method Practice 1 Tuesday 8/23 - Thinking Like a Scientist ASSESSMENT - Safety Quiz e.
 How did Lavoisier help to transform chemistry? f.
 What are the steps in the scientific method? g.
 What role does collaboration and communication play in science?
 Go over Scientific Method Practice 1 Homework: Scientific Method Practice 2